evgenyneu/tarpan/README.md

 ### WAIC and PSIS plots

 The `save_compare` function will create the plots showing WAIC and PSIS values (red round markers).
 The lower WAIC and PSIS values mean the model is more compatible with the data.
-The blue triangle marker show the difference between the model and the best model.
+The blue triangle marker shows the difference between the model and the best model.
 The error bars correspond to standard errors.

 <img src="https://github.com/evgenyneu/tarpan/raw/master/docs/examples/save_compare/a01_compare/model_info/height/compare_waic.png" width="600" alt="Compare models with WAIC">